apple/swift-nio/CONTRIBUTING.md

     git config commit.template dev/git.commit.template

-The default policy for taking contributions is “Squash and Merge” - because of this, the commit message format rule above, applies to the PR rather than every commit contained within it.
+The default policy for taking contributions is “Squash and Merge” - because of this the commit message format rule above applies to the PR rather than every commit contained within it.

 ### Make sure Tests work on Linux